 One evidence structure that violates the sufficient condition in Theorem \ref{thm4} is as follows.
-Let \((\mathbb{N},\leq)\) be the standard linear evidence structure in Section \ref{sec3.1}, but now in addition to observing an evidence \(e\in\mathbb{N}\), the sender has a private type, which can be either strategic (\(s\)) or honest (\(h\)).
+Let \((\mathbb{N},\leq)\) be the standard linear evidence in Section \ref{sec3.1}, but now in addition to observing an evidence \(e\in\mathbb{N}\), the sender has a private type, which can be either strategic (\(s\)) or honest (\(h\)).
 The type is independent of the state or the evidence endowment.
-The sender can disclose any \(m\leq e\) if she is strategic, but she can only disclose truthfully if she is honest, i.e. \(m=e\).
-We can model this game as a disclosure game with \(E=\mathbb{N}\times\{s,h\}\) and the following disclosure rule: \((e',t')\precsim(e,t)\) if \(e'=e\) and \(t'=t=h\), or if \(e'\leq e\) and \(t=s\).\footnote{Although the sender does not disclose her private type, we can study this game using the disclosure game framework, since disclosing \(t'=h\) is weakly dominant.} However, the evidence structure \((E,\precsim)\) does not satisfy the condition in Theorem \ref{thm4}.
-For example, \(E\) is a connected set, but the set of minimal elements in \(E\) is \(\mathbb{N}\times\{h\}\), which is not finite.\footnote{Nevertheless, if the evidence is distributed according to Table \ref{table1} and independent of the sender's type, an equilibrium exists, in which the sender discloses \((0,h)\) if \((e,t)=(0,s)\) or \((e,t)=(1,s)\), and discloses truthfully otherwise.}
+The sender can disclose any \(m\leq e\) if she is strategic, but she can only disclose truthfully if she is honest, i.e., \(m=e\).
+We can model this game as a disclosure game where the evidence space \(E=\mathbb{N}\times\{s,h\}\), and the disclosure technology is as follows: \((e',t')\precsim(e,t)\) if \(e'=e\) and \(t'=t=h\), or if \(e'\leq e\) and \(t=s\).\footnote{Although the sender does not disclose her private type, we can study this game using the disclosure game framework, since disclosing \(t'=h\) is weakly dominant.} However, the evidence structure \((E,\precsim)\) does not satisfy the condition in Theorem \ref{thm4}.
+For example, \(E\) itself is a connected set, but the set of minimal elements in \(E\) is \(\mathbb{N}\times\{h\}\), which is not finite.\footnote{Nevertheless, if the evidence is distributed according to Table \ref{table1} and independent of the sender's type, it is easy to verify that an equilibrium exists, in which the sender discloses \((0,h)\) if \((e,t)=(0,s)\) or \((e,t)=(1,s)\), and discloses truthfully otherwise.}